Boiler PCB Fault Finding and PCB Board Cost to Replace

 #3 – No Power On Display Panel

-If it does, they’ll then move onto other parts like the fan to determine whether the issue lies with the PCB, or other parts in the boiler.
+If it does, they’ll then move onto other parts, like the fan, to determine whether the issue lies with the PCB or other parts in the boiler.

 #4 – Boiler Operates Sporadically

-Fault Finding With Boiler PCBS
+Fault Finding With a Boiler PCB

 The best course of action is to have an engineer come and run some electrical tests using a multimeter on your boiler.